 The daughter shrine of Longshan Temple in Jinjiang County, Fujian — the region in China from which many of Wanhua’s 18th-century settlers hailed — this landmark is located on the Buddhist side of Taiwan’s religious spectrum.
 Guanyin is the centre of attention; she’s kept company by Guan Gong (on the left at the back and easy to locate thanks to his red face) and Mazu (the main deity in the rear chamber) among others.
 The Mazu effigy has been here since 1793, when she was donated by a guild of merchants whose members often made the perilous voyage between Taiwan and the coast of China.

 In the evening, when this temple has an especially sublime atmosphere, you’ll likely see a line of lonely hearts near Guan Gong, waiting to offer a prayer to the Old Man Under the Moon.
 If you take a close look at the altar dedicated to this Cupid-like god, you’ll see a bowl of short red threads.
 After praying, each visitor takes one of these threads, which symbolise the ancient belief that every human is tied to and destined to find his or her life partner.
-The dozens of photos of smiling couples represent success stories; many of those who later find love, and attribute their happiness to the Old Man’s intervention, return to communicate their gratitude and leave ‘evidence’ of his powers.
+The dozens of photos of smiling couples represent success stories; many of those who later find love, and attribute their happiness to the Old Man’s intervention, return to communicate their gratitude and leave a testimony to his powers.

 Longshan Temple isn’t the only sight to see in Wanhua.
 Far from it: Nearby Xiyuan Road has more than a dozen shops which specialise in Buddhist icons and religious necessities.
 Herb Alley is lined with businesses that deal in medicinal and culinary herbs, while the renovated street known as Bopiliao has a number of 19th- and early 20th-century buildings that deserve exploration.
-All of these sights are close to Longshan Temple Metro Station on the Blue Line.
+All of these sights are close to Longshan Temple Station on the metro’s Blue Line.

 Hsinchu Du Cheng Huang Temple: A Shrine to Officialdom